-Although there are more than 30 types of STIs,61,62,63 the STI Plan focuses on four of the STIs with the highest morbidity rates, the most persistent and pervasive inequalities of STI burden according to national data, and the greatest impact on the health of the nation: chlamydia, gonorrhea, syphilis, and HPV.1 Chlamydia, gonorrhea, and syphilis are the three nationally notifiable STDs [‡] for which there are federally funded control programs.
-1 Chlamydia and gonorrhea are the first and second most commonly reported conditions in the United States, excluding COVID-19.1 Primary and secondary syphilis (see Section II.C for descriptions) rates have increased steadily since reaching a historic low in 2000 and 2001, and the rate of congenital syphilis has increased every year since 2012.1 HPV is included as part of the STI Plan because it is the most common viral STI, is easily transmitted, and can lead to cancers in both men and women, and 92% of cancers caused by HPV can be prevented by an underutilized HPV vaccine.
-64 Additional information about each of these STIs is provided in Section II.
+Although there are more than 30 types of STIs, the STI Plan focuses on four of the STIs with the highest morbidity rates, the most persistent and pervasive STI inequalities according to national data, and the greatest impact on the health of the nation: chlamydia, gonorrhea, syphilis, and HPV.
+Chlamydia, gonorrhea, and syphilis are the three notifiable STDs for which there are federally funded control programs.
+Chlamydia and gonorrhea are the first and second most commonly reported conditions in the United States.
+Primary and secondary syphilis rates have increased steadily since reaching a historic low in 2000 and 2001, respectively, and the rate of congenital syphilis has increased every year since 2012.
+HPV is included as part of the STI Plan because it is the most common viral STI, is easily transmitted, and can lead to cancers in both men and women, and 92% of cancers caused by HPV can be prevented by an underutilized HPV vaccine.
+Additional information about each of these STIs is provided in Section II.
 All of the goals and most of the objectives and strategies delineated in this STI Plan are not infection specific.
 Thus, they can be used to guide prevention, care, and treatment for other prevalent STIs as well.